pyjamabrah/pyjamabrah/content/products/c-language/index.md

   bundle:
     - course: "The C Language"
       subtitle: "`the language, the tools and the programming techniques`"
-      description: "This course focuses on the `applied C language` with a focus on teaching the concepts in C language by proving through hands-on demo.
-Taught in an unconventional way, the lecture delivery not covers the concepts but strives to enable the learner to use these concepts in the real life.\n\n By the end of the course, `you will be very comfortable with the C language, how to use it and various tools and utilities that a professional C programmer uses on a daily basis`."
+      description: "This course dives into the practical applications of the C language, emphasizing hands-on learning to solidify key concepts.
+Delivered in an engaging and unconventional style, the lessons go beyond theory, equipping you with the skills to apply C programming in real-world scenarios.\n\n By the end of the course, you’ll feel confident in your mastery of the C language, adept at using it alongside the tools and utilities professional C programmers rely on daily."
       previewCover: "/products/c-language/c-course.png"
       previewVideo: "https://github.com/pyjamabrah/preview-videos/raw/refs/heads/main/C%20to%20Assembly.mp4"
       bestSeller: "yes"